temenostech/temenos-platform-documentation/docfx_project/home/techguides/t24-development.md

 ![server properties](./images/server-properties.png)

 <br>
--> To get the hostname of your sandbox, log-in to your organisation in PaaS Portal, go to your enviroment page and click on the **GO TO Application** Endpoint for the T24 application.
+-> To get the hostname of your sandbox, log-in to your organisation in TCD Portal (Temenos Continuous Deployment), go to your enviroment page and click on the **GO TO Application** Endpoint for the T24 application.
 The BrowserWeb page of your sandbox is opened and from the URL of this page, you must select the part between _https://_ and _/BrowserWeb/servlet/BrowserServlet_.
 ![hostname](./images/hostname.png)

 <br>